 5. A Hectic Schedule

+As the mother of a four-year-old and an eight-month-old, I get not having time to make projects.
 Lack of time is perhaps the strongest creativity killer.
-If you’ve got a lot on your plate, painting a masterpiece or writing long lines of calligraphy probably doesn’t sound so appealing.
+If you’ve got a lot on your plate, painting a masterpiece or writing long lines of calligraphy probably isn’t very appealing.

 How to Overcome a Hectic Schedule:

 If you’re feeling stressed, doing something creative can help you to relax!
 Rather than add stress to your day, the project should take away stress.
 With that in mind, I’d recommend creating short projects that require a modest amount of time and energy.
-The short projects could add up to something bigger — like working in a sketchbook journal — or they could be a one-time thing, like a quick piece of envelope art.
+The short projects could add up to something bigger — like working in a sketchbook journal — or they could be a one-time thing, like a quick piece of ampersand art.
 Don’t put pressure on yourself to do something creative every day.
 When creativity becomes something that exhausts rather than rejuvenates you, that’s a problem!
-Just take it easy, and fit in projects whenever you can and want to.
+Just take it easy, and fit in projects whenever you want to and your schedule allows.